Somalia Country Fund

 The Somalia Country Fund (SCF), which was established by the International Monetary Fund (IMF) in 2015, aims at providing Somalia with capacity development (CD) support.
 The capacity development support is closely integrated with the IMF Somalia programs to help the country further strengthen key economic institutions and promote macroeconomic stability and growth, in line with Somalia’s national development plan and the government’s long-term vision.

 Somalia’s reform strategy is carefully tailored and closely supported by capacity development.
 Key CD needs are identified based on the country’s reform objectives and IMF policy advice, following discussions between the Somali authorities, the Somalia country team in the IMF’s Middle East and Central Asia Department (MCD), and the IMF’s departments delivering capacity development.
 This ensures the consistency of the CD work plan with Somalia’s macroeconomic policy priorities, and, in turn, ensures CD recommendations provide an input into the policymaking process.
-The reform agenda is carefully prioritized and sequenced taking into account Somalia’s capacity constraints, and ensuring that reform implementation is anchored by capacity development support.
+The reform agenda is carefully prioritized and sequenced taking into account Somalia’s capacity constraints and ensuring that reform implementation is anchored by capacity development support.
 There has also been close engagement with other development partners to promote complementarities with other CD providers where possible.
 This integration brings synergies and fosters traction in reforms.

 - Tax policy: CD supports the design of a sustainable tax policy system that is efficient and fair, while achieving revenue mobilization needs.
 Core workstreams include income tax reform, revenue forecasting, policy analysis, and fiscal regime of extractive industries.

 - Public financial management: with the aim to improve public expenditure efficiency and governance, key CD areas are strengthening the preparation and execution of a credible and transparent budget; improving fiscal reporting; developing the Public Financial Management (PFM) legal framework; and leveraging digitalization to improve PFM processes and fiscal transparency.
+Support has been expanded to also cover debt management and public investment management.

 - Financial sector legislation, regulation, and supervision: to promote financial deepening and financial inclusion while protecting financial stability, CD support is aimed at developing regulations for sound commercial banking; building technical capacity in the areas of financial sector licensing, regulation, and supervision; and improving transparency and encouraging sound commercial banking and financial intermediation.
+Extensive IMF CD support is also being provided for the design and implementation of a currency board arrangement, as part of authorities’ currency reform.

 - Central bank organization, governance, and accounting: to improve the institutional capacity and governance of the Central Bank of Somalia (CBS) to protect macroeconomic and financial stability, CD focuses on enhancing CBS governance, transparency, and organization; and strengthening CBS accounting, internal audit, and risk management.